angelo-angonezi/pytree/README.md

                         tree displays the number of lines of code/comment for .py files in dir -o OUTPUT_PATH, --output-path OUTPUT_PATH
-                        saves tree as a table in given output path [.csv]
+                        saves tree as a table in given output path [.csv] -q, --quiet           only saves tree to output path (does not print tree on terminal)
 ```

 ### Examples